Review: Take Command

 Click the picture to purchase the book on Amazon

-I received a copy of this book for free from the publisher (William Morrow) for promotional purposes.
+I received an ARC of this book for free from the publisher for promotional purposes.

 Connect with me!